whiskerlabs/ansible-watchdog/README.md

 only reason for this is because apt is currently used to install the `watchdog` package.

-`armsible-watchdog` has no role dependencies.
+`ansible-watchdog` has no role dependencies.

 ## Role Variables